Skip to main content

 • Click on 'Create'.

-Within your Project find the Outputs card you will find the Default Output and the multiple output that you just created.
+Within the module Outputs you will find the Default Output (The default output is created automatically when you publish your graphics package) and the multiple output that you just created.
 There you can

 • Rename your Outputs